MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOTenantRestrictedSearchAllowedList.md

 Remove-SPOTenantRestrictedSearchAllowedList -SitesListFileUrl .\AllowList.csv
 ```

-This example lets the administrator remove the sites from the allowed list by giving a CSV file containing the list of site URLs.
+This example removes the given sites from the restricted search allowed list by giving a CSV file containing the list of site URLs.

 ## PARAMETERS

 ### -SitesList

-Site list for allowed list.
+List of sites to be removed from the allowed list.

 ```yaml
 Type: String[]